openebs-archive/openebs-docs/docs/deploycstor.md

    ```
    kubectl apply -f https://raw.githubusercontent.com/openebs/charts/master/docs/openebs-operator-0.7.0-RC1.yaml
    ```
    OpenEBS pods are created under “*openebs*” namespace.
-By applying the above commands, Node Disk Manager, CAS Template, and default storage classes are created.
+By applying the above commands, Node Disk Manager, CAS Template and default Storage Classes are created.

-   Node Disk Manager manages the disks associated to each node in the cluster.
+   **Node Disk Manager** manages the disks associated to each node in the cluster.
 You can get the disk details by running the following command.

    ```
    kubectl get disk